how to monetize a blog in 2023

 After the session, ask them to give you a testimonial.
 You can then include several testimonials on your landing page, to encourage more clients to book your services.

-Another great way to monetize your blog in the early days is by offering your services as a freelance writer.
+A great way to monetize your blog in the early days is by offering your services as a freelance writer.

 You’ve already got proof of your writing skills, in the form of your blog posts.
 So you could use your blog as your portfolio to pitch your writing services to potential clients.